arosenkranz/scenarios/datadog-app-lab/step1.md

     > **Note:** API and Application keys are different.

-    If this is not the same API key that you saw in your Datadog account, you may have been in the wrong organization.
-You can switch organizations by clicking on the Account menu in the Datadog nav bar and selecting the new organization we created for you.
+    If this is not the same API key that you saw in your Datadog account, you may have been in the wrong account or organization.
+You can switch organizations or logout in the account options menu located towards the bottom of the navigation bar.

-1. At the end of every section of this course, including this one, run `grademe`{{execute}} when you are finished.
-Go for it.
-Run it now.
+1. If they match, great!
+You're ready to move on and use the Datadog application in future labs.
+Select the **Continue** button below to finish up.